DS4SD/docling/docs/examples/index.md

-In this area you can find examples covering a range of possible workflows and use cases.
+Use the navigation on the left to browse through examples covering a range of possible workflows and use cases.

-Use the navigation on the left to browse through them.